o19s/elasticsearch-learning-to-rank/guide/0-core-concepts.md

 - The rating of the movie (`rating`)
 - How many keywords are used during search? (`numKeywords`)

 Our ranking function then becomes `f(titleScore, descScore, popularity, rating, numKeywords)`.
 We hope whatever method we use to create a ranking function can utilize these features to maximize the likelihood of search results being useful for users.
 For example, it seems intuitive in the "Rambo" use case that `titleScore` matters quite a bit.
 But on top movie "First Blood" probably only mentions the keyword Rambo in the description.
 So in this case `descScore` matters.
-Also `popularity`/`rating` might help determine which movies are "sequels" and which aren't.
+Also `popularity`/`rating` might help determine which movies are "sequels" and which are the originals.
 We might learn this feature doesn't work well in this regard, and introduce a new feature `isSequel` that our ranking function could use to make better ranking decisions.

 Selecting and experimenting with features is a core piece of learning to rank.
-Good judgments with poor features that don't help suss out the patterns of what's relevant and what's not won't lead to a ranking function that can serve users.
+Good judgments with poor features that don't help predict patterns in the predicted grades won't create a good ranking function.
 Just like any other machine learning problem: garbage in-garbage out!

 For more on the art of creating features for search, check out the book [Relevant Search](http://manning.com/books/relevant-search) by Doug Turnbull.